Domestic Asset Protection Trusts

 Every DAPT statute requires an independent trustee who is either domiciled in or licensed by the authorizing state.
 The trustee holds legal title to the trust assets.
 A trust protector, a separate role from the trustee, typically holds power to remove or replace the trustee, change governing law, or modify distribution provisions if circumstances change.

 The trust must be funded to provide any protection.
 The settlor transfers liquid assets, investment accounts, or LLC membership interests into the trust.
-Each state imposes a waiting period, essentially its own fraudulent transfer statute of limitations, after which the DAPT statute presumes those assets are beyond the reach of the settlor’s future creditors.
+Each state imposes a waiting period, essentially its own fraudulent transfer statute of limitations, after which the DAPT statute presumes those assets are beyond the reach of future creditors.

 After the waiting period expires, the DAPT statute shifts the burden.
 A creditor must prove that the transfer was made with actual intent to defraud—not just that the settlor was insolvent or that the transfer left insufficient assets.
 Several states, including Nevada, impose a higher evidentiary standard than the Uniform Voidable Transactions Act requires.